-Failover is enabled and used to switch over to another communication channel in cases where a primary communication channel fails to deliver a message.
+Failover is the ability to switch to another communication channel in cases where the primary communication channel fails to deliver a message.